MaksymKorchak/Docker/README.md

 docker-compose down
 ```

-#### Stop project with removeng all images and volumes for this project
+#### Stop project with removing all images and volumes for this project

 ```bash
 docker-compose down --rmi all -v